schooltool-project/schooltool-book/source/demographics-schema.rst

    .. image:: images/demographics-schema-1.png

-To edit the values in a selection list, from the main **Demographics and Personal Information** click on the title of field, for example ethnicity:
+To edit the values in a selection list from the main **Demographics and Personal Information** screen, click on the title of field -- for example, **Ethnicity**:

    .. image:: images/demographics-schema-2.png